riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-1.md

 One bit of Meteor magic in the above code is the passing of the data context from the parent `animals.html` template down to the child `animal.html` template.
 Meteor is smart enough to know that when you render the animal template from within the `{% raw %}{{#each animals}}{% endraw %}` block that the current animal record should be passed as the data context to the animal template.
 This is why in the `animal.html` template we can display the name of the animal simply with `{% raw %}{{name}}{% endraw %}`.
 Check out this excellent <a href="https://www.discovermeteor.com/blog/a-guide-to-meteor-templates-data-contexts/" target="_blank">post</a> for a further explanation of data contexts.

 ###Deleting Animals
 The last thing we're going to do is add the ability for user's to delete animals.
-In [part 2](/modal-dialogs/index.html) we'll tackle adding and editing animals.
+In <a href="/modal-dialogs-part-2/index.html" target="_blanks">part 2</a> we'll tackle adding and editing animals.

 Let's update our animal template to include a delete link.